RBC’s new office, at 100 Bishopsgate in London, will showcase the bank’s largest collection of art outside North America.

 “The reality is all of these artists are engaged in international conversations and so is RBC.”

-The RBC Emerging Artists Project, which complements the fair, supports initiatives and organisations that help nurture up-and-coming artists.
+The RBC Emerging Artists Project supports initiatives and organisations that help nurture up-and-coming artists.
 The programme includes partnerships with both The Brit School and The Old Vic.

-“The partnerships we've had over the past five to 10 years supporting the arts have always been incredibly popular,” says Prue Thompson, a senior director and head of marketing and client engagement with RBC Wealth Management in London.
+“The partnerships we’ve had over the past five to 10 years supporting the arts have always been incredibly popular,” says Jennifer Sofianou, director of Sponsorships, Events and Citizenship at RBC Wealth Management in the British Isles.

 Curator Jackson, based in Toronto, spent a great deal of time considering what the floor should look like and what the role of the art would be within it.